udsm-dhis2-lab/universal-machine-interfacing-adapter/README.md

 ## Contributing

-The App currently closed source but this information will be updated as soon as it is open sourced
+The App is currently closed source but this information will be updated as soon as it is open sourced

 ## Used By